What time is Next of Kin on ITV?

 What time is Next of Kin on TV?

-Next of Kin begins on Monday 8th January at 9pm on ITV.
+Next of Kin continues on Monday 15th January at 9pm on ITV.

 What can we expect?